Middle Eastern Semitic Languages

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in Middle Eastern semitic languages made a median starting salary of $24,900 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in Middle Eastern semitic Languages have a median salary of $24,900 during the early years of their career.
 During this timeframe, most salaries fell between $24,900 (25th percentile) and $24,900 (75th percentile).

 Salaries According to BLS

-Middle Eastern Semitic Languages majors often go into careers where salaries can range from $55,230 to $79,160 (25th to 75th percentile).
+Average salaries range from $55,230 to $79,160 (25th to 75th percentile) for careers related to Middle Eastern semitic Languages.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.